PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Run App In Background

-Send the currently running app for this session to the background, and return after a certain amount of time (-1 means to deactivate the app entirely).
+Send the currently running app for this session to the background, and either return after a certain amount of time, or leave the app deactivated (-1 means to deactivate the app entirely).

 ### Usage

 `
-runAppInBackground(millis)
+runAppInBackground(secs)
 `

 ### Parameters

 Parameter | Description
 --------- | -----------
-millis | An integer designating how long, in milliseconds, to background the app for.
+secs | An integer designating how long, in seconds, to background the app for. -1 means to deactivate the app entirely.

 ## Run Script